 Demographics: Primary: African American W25-54, educated, upscale.

-For the past 25 years, over three days in early Spring, McCormick Place, the largest convention center in North America, becomes a mecca for black women seeking to empower, to educate, to improve and celebrate their lives and the lives of their families.
+For the past 28 years, McCormick Place, the largest convention center in North America, becomes a mecca for black women seeking to empower, to educate, to improve and celebrate their lives and the lives of their families.